clarson/git_dedupe_commits/README.md

 ### DESCRIPTION

-    Fixes the problem of mixing merges and rebases on team projects.
+    Fixes duplicate commits when mixing merges and rebases on team branches.

 ### Options
 	-l, --loosen
         Loosen the commit matching.
 Can specify multiple times to make it more forgiving on matches.
 Useful when commit messages don't match due to edits during rebasing.
-        [ Bad Branch/tag/commit ]

     --ca, --common-ansestor (Default)
         Use merge-base to determine common ansestor.
 Speeds up finding missing/duplicate commits, but slightly possible to miss commits.